People told me poor people are poor because they are lazy, backward, and looking for handouts.

 “This your field?”

-“One of ’em.
+“One.
 I farm three.
-One over by Abricots, this one by Bonbon, and one over by Anse du Clerc.”
+Over by Abricots, this one by Bonbon, and one over by Anse du Clerc.”

-This was out in the boonies west of our home in Jeremie, Haiti.
+We stood on a path out in the boonies west of Jeremie, Haiti.
 I wondered how he could lug his tools the several miles between those villages.

 “Where do you live?”